stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 * Surface normals are irrelevant for many use cases, e.g. scene picking.

-The `UNDEFINED` constant is added to the `Intersected` interface for the cases where at least one intersection has occurred but the actual details are not relevant.

 ### Planes

 The simplest collision surface implementation is a _plane_ defined by a normal and a distance from the origin: